-Currents at the cortical convexity have a predominantly radial orientation; currents in cortical fissures have predominantly tangential orientation.
+The intracellular postsynaptic current vectors of nearby cortical columns sum linearly and can be fissures have predominantly tangential orientation.
 Generally, a patch of activated cortex in a sensory, motor or spiking area will have an oblique orientation depending on the net orientation of the activated cortex.